Teeth Whitening

 What teeth whitening options do you offer?

-We offer multiple modes of whitening, from Ultradent Opalescence BOOST in-office bleaching for the quickest, most dramatic effect, to trays with gel you can use at home.
+We offer multiple modes of whitening, from Ultradent Opalescence BOOST in-office bleaching for the quickest and most dramatic effect, to trays with gel you can use at home.
 We’ll work with your needs and budget; whitening is safe and a very easy way to boost confidence in your smile.

 What happens during a professional whitening appointment?

 Opalescence BOOST whitening typically takes about an hour.
 You’ll be offered Advil, but it isn’t required if you prefer to go without.
 We’ll then isolate your gums and cheeks from your teeth to assure the strong peroxide gel doesn’t touch anything but your teeth.
-The peroxide gel is applied, then after a short period of time rinsed off.
+Then peroxide gel is applied to your teeth and after a short period of time is rinsed off.
 This process is repeated 3-4 times.
 A desensitizing agent is applied for a brief period of time, and then you’re complete!
 While in treatment, headphones and/or television will be provided for entertainment.

 Are there any side effects from a professional teeth whitening procedure?